JurgenR/aioslsk/docs/source/USAGE.rst

 Adding / Removing / Scanning Directories
 ----------------------------------------

-It is possible to add or remove shared directories on the fly.
+It is possible to add, remove or update shared directories on the fly.
 Following example shows how to add, remove and scan individual or all directories:

 .. code-block:: python